rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 a network.
 Activities such as a failure to transmit packets to a destination host are recorded and encapsulated inside an ICMP message; the sender is then notified of this message using the IP unreliable delivery service.
 ICMP messages are embedded inside the IP datagram and form part of the data section.
-The following are some of the most commonly noticed ICMP messages:C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E 183
+The following are some of the most commonly noticed ICMP messages:

 Figure 4-5.
 Ping output
 Echo request: An echo request message is generated to check the network availability of the remote host